cblacktech/scanned_pdf_sorter/README.md

 ### Programs / Libraries

+-   [Python](https://www.python.org/) is required if the project is being built or if being ran without compiling

 -   [Poppler](https://poppler.freedesktop.org) is required for the
     reading and writing of pdf files.
     -   [Poppler](https://poppler.freedesktop.org) is included in most Linux Distributions.